kauri-io/Content/java/java-ipfs.md

 ## IPNS

-IPNS stands for InterPlanetary Naning System and is a global mutable namespace accessible from anywhere on the IPFS network to assign a name against a hash (similar to a DNS server assigning a name against a server IP).
+IPNS stands for InterPlanetary Naning System and represents a global mutable namespace accessible from anywhere on the IPFS network to assign a name against a hash (similar to a DNS server assigning a name against a server IP).
 This can be useful when we want to share a link of a mutable object.

-Let's say for example, we want to host an article on IPFS, the article (version 1) will have a unique hash, but if we decide to update this article and host it on IPFS, the hash will be competely different and we will have to reshare the new hash.
-IPNS can be used to prevent this issue, it is possible to link a name to a hash and update the hash a much as we want so we only have to assign the hash of the article to a name, and share the name, if we update the article, we only have to update the name resolution to point to the latest version.
+Let's say for example we want to host an article on IPFS, the article (version 1) will have a unique hash, but if we decide to update this article and host it on IPFS, the hash will be competely different and we will have to reshare the new hash.
+IPNS can be used to prevent this issue, it is possible to link a name to a hash and update the hash a much as we want so we only have to reassign the hash of the article to a name, and share the name, if we update the article, we only have to update the name resolution to point to the latest version.

 *Note: IPNS is still very much work in progress and is very slow in practice, it will take approxmitly 1-2 min to publish a name.*